Sonoma County Orders

 The main resource on coronavirus here in Sonoma County is www.socoemergency.org.
 The County of Sonoma regularly updates and maintain this information.
 Here are some other resources to help you through this difficult time.

 You can also call 2-1-1 or text your zip code (95448) to 898-211.
 This hotline is staffed by operators from Wine Country to the Rescue, who can answer questions about coronavirus.

 Electric, Water and Wastewater Services

-Seniors and Older Adult Populations
+Seniors and Older Adults

 The City of Healdsburg is here to help our community through the COVID-19 health emergency.
 One of our focus areas is our senior and older adult community.
 The City’s Community Services Department has developed four programs to ensure our seniors and older adults are connected and have the essential supplies they need throughout this time.

 In addition, we are working to create opportunities for people to take care of one another.
 For more information, please visit www.cityofhealdsburg.org/269/Senior-Service, email firstname.lastname@example.org, or call 707-431-3324.